Department of Labor Logo United States Department of Labor

 Technical Note

 Background of the program.
-The Census of Fatal Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Safety and Health Statistics (OSHS) program, compiles a count of all fatal work injuries occurring in the U.S. during the calendar year.
-The CFOI program uses diverse state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
+The Census of Fatal Occupational Injuries (CFOI), part of the Bureau of Labor Statistics (BLS) Occupational Safety and Health Statistics (OSHS) program, is a count of all fatal work injuries occurring in the U.S. during the calendar year.
+The CFOI uses a variety of state, federal, and independent data sources to identify, verify, and describe fatal work injuries.
 This ensures counts are as complete and accurate as possible.
-For the 2017 national data, over 23,400 unique source documents were reviewed as part of the data collection process.
-For Alabama 2017 data, 309 unique source documents were reviewed.
-For technical information and definitions for CFOI, please go to the BLS Handbook of Methods on the BLS website at www.bls.gov/opub/hom/cfoi/home.htm.
+For the 2020 national data, over 21,600 unique source documents were reviewed as part of the data collection process.
+For technical information and definitions for the CFOI, see the BLS Handbook of Methods at www.bls.gov/opub/hom/cfoi/home.htm and the CFOI definitions at www.bls.gov/iif/oshcfdef.htm.

 Federal/State agency coverage.
-The CFOI includes data for all fatal work injuries, even those that may be outside the scope of other agencies or regulatory coverage.
-Thus, any comparison between the BLS fatality census counts and those released by other agencies should take into account the different coverage requirements and definitions being used by each agency.
-More on the scope of CFOI can be found at www.bls.gov/iif/cfoiscope.htm and www.bls.gov/opub/hom/cfoi/concepts.htm.
+The CFOI includes data for all fatal work injuries, some of which may be outside the scope of other agencies or regulatory coverage.
+Comparisons between CFOI counts and those released by other agencies should account for the different coverage requirements and definitions used by each agency.
+For more information on the scope of CFOI, see www.bls.gov/iif/cfoiscope.htm and www.bls.gov/opub/hom/cfoi/concepts.htm.

 Acknowledgments.
-BLS thanks the Alabama Department of Health for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
+BLS thanks the Alabama Department of Labor for their efforts in collecting accurate, comprehensive, and useful data on fatal work injuries.
 BLS also appreciates the efforts of all federal, state, local, and private sector entities that provided source documents used to identify fatal work injuries.
 Among these agencies are the Occupational Safety and Health Administration; the National Transportation Safety Board; the U.S. Coast Guard; the Mine Safety and Health Administration; the Office of Workers’ Compensation Programs (Federal Employees' Compensation and Longshore and Harbor Workers' Compensation divisions); the Federal Railroad Administration; the National Highway Traffic Safety Administration; state vital statistics registrars, coroners, and medical examiners; state departments of health, labor, and industrial relations and workers' compensation agencies; state and local police departments; and state farm bureaus.

-Information in this release will be made available to sensory impaired individuals upon request.
-Voice phone: (202) 691-5200; Federal Relay Service: (800) 877-8339.
+Information in this release will be made available to individuals with sensory impairments upon request.
+Voice phone: (202) 691-5200; Telecommunications Relay Service: 7-1-1.

 Table 1.
-Fatal occupational injuries by event or exposure, Alabama, 2016–17
+Fatal occupational injuries by event or exposure, Alabama, 2019–20

-Event or exposure (1) 2016 2017
+Event or exposure (1) 2019 2020

 Number Number Percent